To request information from the School of Graduate Studies:

 All applicants must submit an online application through the SGS Online Application.
-All required supporting documents are submitted online, except the original transcripts (see below).
+Supporting documents are also submitted online.
 Instructions for the online application can be found on the SGS website.
 If you have any questions during the application process, please do not hesitate to contact Norma Escobar , EAS departmental administrator.

 - A curriculum vitae (CV)